biojava/logo/README.md

 * Logos shall not look similar in any way to the trademarked Java programming language logo.
 This means no coffee cups in any way.

-* A submission shall not be in violation with anycopyrighted or trademarked work.
+* A submission shall not be in violation with any copyrighted or trademarked work.

 * All contributed content will be under the [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/) license.